-I wonder if I could make this shape by joining equilateral triangles.
+I wonder if I could make this shape from equilateral triangles.

-I wonder if it is possible to make all 6 sides different lengths without changing the angles.
+I wonder if I can make all 6 sides different lengths without changing the angles.

-I wonder if the opposite sides must always be parallel when all of the hexagon's angles are 120°.
+I wonder if the opposite sides have to be parallel whenever the hexagon's angles are all the same.

 I wonder if the hexagons would fit together to make a "honeycomb" pattern.

-I wonder if I can make a heptagon or octagon whose angles are the same but whose sides are not.
+I wonder if I can make heptagons or octagons whose angles are the same but whose sides are not.